kgiampa/flask-Ibm-Iseries/README.md

 Flask_Iseries.

+Use flask framework.

-Use flask framework on Iseries S.O 5.3 or more.
+Compatibility with Iseries S.O 5.3 or more.

 Use pypyodbc to connect db and IBM I Access for windows.